 1. Enable everyone to work in their own way

 One constant in life is your colleagues will always have different personality characteristics.
 Sometimes they'll fall into certain tropes, but the important thing to remember here is that everyone works differently.
 For instance, some people swear white noise or music helps them concentrate, and others are convinced noise is only a distraction.
+Many will prefer working remotely to make the most of more free time, while others will feel more depressed working from home and need the socialization of the office to thrive.
 So among your team members and your organization at large, it's important to not only recognize what personality types you work with, but also understand there are many different — and equally viable — paths to the same end.

 To allow your colleagues to work how they need to get their respective jobs done, set up a central location to house work, and then let them customize that tool to display their tasks how is most beneficial for them.
 There are different styles of workstreams for a reason (Scrum, Agile, Kanban, etc.).
 But beyond development styles, simply having the ability to choose the view in which team members see their upcoming tasks (table, Gantt chart, card view, etc.) and then also filter that view to exactly what they need to see at any given time, can dramatically help increase their efficiency.